-Legal environment of local boards of education
+Legal status of local boards of education

-Local boards of education are governmental bodies that must comply with federal and state constitutions, statutes and regulations, and must not act contrary to those requirements.
-For example, personnel policies adopted by a local factory may not be legally suitable for a school district because the district is subject to constitutional, statutory and regulatory provisions that do not apply to a factory.
+Local boards of education are governmental bodies, created by statute, that must comply with federal and state constitutions, statutes and regulations, and must not act contrary to those requirements.
+Board members are state officials elected at a local level.
 As long as a local board is acting within the authority granted to it, it has the discretion to make choices and decisions that meet local needs and are in the best interest of the district.